brainuser5705/brainuser5705.github.io/_includes/korean.md

 # Background

 I've been learning on and off now for about a year.
 Did some Billy Go videos - learned Hangul, basic phrases, vocab and grammar.
 Then stopped to take a more independent approach with Anki + ChatGPT.
 Then stopped completely.
 Then did some periodic readings of TTMIK's Korean reading books.

-In my most recent "consistent" block, I have been:
+Since March 2025, my studying method has included:
 - doing 3-5 new words on Anki
-    - currently separated words by verbs and nouns
-    - cards have informal conjugation (요), sample sentences paired with pictures, pronunciation
-- reading through a webtoon
+    - categorized by parts of speech, themes
+    - accompanied with example sentences, conjugation, English translation, visual cues
+- Webtoons
     - copying the sentences and asking ChatGPT to explain the grammar
+    - putting key vocab/phrases into Anki
-- watching videos sometimes
+- occasionally watching YouTube videos

-I've started reading **Fluent Forever** by Gabriel Wyner and it has some great tips about how to make the most of your language learning.
-Some things I will start doing once I have more time:
-- [X] revamp my Anki cards
-    - [X] reduce the number of sentences
-    - [ ] make sure I have some personal connection to it
-    - [X] fix the layout
-    - [ ] establish a good schedule for making Anki cards
-- [X] IPA for Korean
-- [ ] Establish schedule to consume Korean content
-- [ ] Schedule for studying the grammar
+- beginner podcasts